-Yarbrough, d’Arnaud send Rays over Red Sox 9-2 to open DH
+Yarbrough, d’Arnaud, Rays top Red Sox 9-2 to open twinbill

 TRAINER’S ROOM

 Red Sox: 1B Mitch Moreland went back on the 10-day IL with a right quadriceps strain a day after he came off.
-He was previously out with a strained lower back. .
-J.D.
+He was previously out with a strained lower back. … J.D.
 Martinez missed his second straight game after being removed Thursday with back tightness.
-“He’s doing better,” manager Alex Cora said.
-“Most likely we’ll stay away from him in Game 2.”
+“We’ll try for Sunday,” Cora said.

 UP NEXT

 LHP David Price (3-2, 2.83 ERA) looks to keep his solid stretch going for the Red Sox in the nightcap.
 He’s allowed three or fewer runs in seven straight starts, and two or less in six of those.
-The Rays hadn’t announced a starter yet.
+Ryne Stanek (0-1, 2.88) was set to start for the Rays.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports